mekaufman/iam/account_management.md

 4. Select **All Account Management Services** or select a specific account management service.
 5. Select any combination of roles to assign the wanted access.

 To grant another user full access to the account for the purposes of managing user access and all account resources, you must assign two policies.
-One policy that gives the user access to all resources in the account by selecting **All Identity and Access enabled services** with the **Administrator** and **Manager** roles assigned.
+One policy that gives the user access to all resources in the account by selecting **All Identity and Access enabled services** with the **Administrator** and **Manager** role assigned.
 And, one policy that gives the user access to all account management services in the account by selecting **All account management services** with the **Administrator** role assigned.
 {: tip}

-## Action to role mappings for account management services
+## Actions and roles for account management services
 {: #account-management-actions-roles}

 The following tables outline the actions that users can take when they are assigned a specific role for each account management service.
 Review the information to ensure that you are assigning the correct level of access to your users.

+### Access groups
+{: #access-groups-account-management}

+You can give users access to view, create, edit, and delete access groups in the account by using the access groups account management service.

 | Roles | Actions |
 |:-------|----------|